devinekask/creative-development-f24/webgl/README.md

 ![photo with red boosted to max](images/red-image.jpg)

 Go through the post [Colour correction with webgl](https://timseverien.com/posts/2020-06-19-colour-correction-with-webgl/) until you reach Colour Matrices.
 We will cover that a bit later.

+> **Note**: The shader code in that blog post is webgl 1 code.
+You'll need to adjust the code to webgl 2.0.
+The main differences are:<br />- gl_FragColor is replaced by (out vec4) outColor<br />- the varying v_uv is replaced by (in vec2) uv<br />- we are using u_image as a our image, some examples use u_map instead.<br />- use "texture" intead of "texture2D" to get the pixel information.

 ### Interactive colour correction